Insights, Solutions

 Get started with your first SMS campaign

-SMS campaigns have the great advantage ofsuper-high engagement.
+SMS campaigns have the great advantage of super-high engagement.
 Nearly everyone you send a text to sees the message.
 And, in many markets, the cost to send texts is low compared to other marketing channels.

 Use the SMS campaign strategies and tips from this article, and get started on your first campaign.
+And as you’re brainstorming, Alfredo Salkeld mentioned some good questions for brands to ask themselves to make sure they stand out.

 Here are some additional resources you may find helpful as you get started: